Danielle Falk of Little Ginger Studio explores how to create colorful geometric art with tape resist paintings for kids.

 First choose the base color for the canvas.
 Keep in mind that most of this color will be covered up by the end.
 Your base color will only be visible wherever you place your tape.

-Add a good quality white acrylic to extend cheaper paints and add opacity (which is needed in this activity when working in layers).
 Then use a mini roller to paint a thin, even layer of base coat all over the canvas, including the edges, for a professional look.
 Let dry.

 Don’t attempt to add tape until your base coat is completely dry.

-PRO TIP: Make sure all your tape is completely flat to avoid paint bleeds and ensure your design continues over the edges of your canvas.
+PRO TIP: Make sure all your tape is completely flat to avoid paint bleeds and ensure your design continues over the edges of your canvas. - Add a second layer of paint

 Now it’s time for a second layer of acrylic paint.
 The color choice is really important here.
 In order to achieve maximum contrast, choose a second color that is complementary (opposite) to your base coat.

-For example: use yellow on purple, blue on orange etc. We got a bit fancy at this point and experimented with creating blends of two or even three colors on top of our base.
+For example: use yellow on purple, blue on orange, etc. We got a bit fancy at this point and experimented with creating blends of two or even three colors on top of our base.
 We used warm colors on cool or or cool colors on warm.

 Alternatively you might choose to keep it simple and add just one color over the top of your first using a roller or large paintbrush.

-Conversely, once this second layer of paint is dry, you could add more tape and continue with a third or even fourth layer of paint, all the while switching between contrasting colors.
+Once this second layer of paint is dry, you could add more tape and continue with a third or even fourth layer of paint, all the while switching between contrasting colors. - Peel off the tape

 I guarantee kids will love doing this and there will be lots of oohs and aaahs in the room!
 If your artwork seems a bit unfinished, add another color and more detail with carefully placed paint marker.